spinetnfc/spinetV2/specs.md

 - Calendar component for date selection instead of basic date input
 - Dynamic form fields for social links with add/remove functionality

+### Contacts Table & Profile Preview

+- Contacts are displayed in a data table with filtering, sorting, and bulk actions.
+- Clicking a contact row shows the contact's profile inside a phone mockup:
+  - On screens `sm` and larger, the phone mockup appears beside the table.
+  - On smaller screens, the phone mockup appears in a modal dialog.
+- The phone mockup uses the `PhoneMockup` component, which displays the contact's profile, avatar, cover, and links in a mobile-style preview.
+- The modal dialog uses the `Dialog` and `DialogContent` components from `@/components/ui/dialog/dialog`.
+- The preview can be closed by clicking the close button or outside the modal (on mobile).

 ## Code Organization

 ### API Calls